srimuthurajesh/Tech-Notes/Java/Hibernate.md

 @Id - to mention primary key for persistant class\
 @GeneratedValue(strategy=GenerationType.IDENTITY)  - also use AUTO,SEQUENCE,TABLE\
-@Column - specify details of column. name,length,nullable,unique
+@Column - specify details of column. name,length,nullable,unique cascade - applies same operation to related entities

+**Object status in Hibernate**:
+1. Transient - Not associate with session(new object)
+2. Persistent - associate with session(while save, saveOrUpdate)
+3. Removed - remove(),delete()
+4. Detached - removed from session(clear,close)

 **Query interface**:
 1. list
 2. executeUpdate - use for delete & update